 How capable are you when it comes to DIY?

 You may have once helped to paint your brother’s living room, or even assembled some flat-pack furniture with zero help – but would you be able to fit some new windows, or tile a bathroom?
 Think about this question honestly and factor the answer into your overall budget.
 It’s all well and good attempting to plumb your own toilet until it breaks shortly after you’ve finished, leaving you with nothing more than a huge plumbing bill and a whole lot of wasted time.

 Are the issues that need resolving doable?
 Or insurmountable?

 Going into the project you would’ve known from the outset that the property needs work, but are you aware of how much work exactly?
 For example, an old building will often require a complete rewire after a period of no electrical safety inspections – have you factored this into your budget?
 Another point to note is that subsidence issues (often more common in older properties with shallower foundations) can make getting buildings insurance more difficult.

 Whilst true that most smaller renovations won’t now require planning approval, you’re always best to clarify whether or not this is the case before agreeing to buy a property.
 Those of you purchasing a bigger property (certainly if a listed building) will need to get consent from the local authorities – councils can take up to 12 weeks to make their decision, so make sure to plan accordingly.

-We’ve touched on a couple of potential dangers already, but it’s important to make sure that your budget as well as your expectations are realistic.
-People will commonly set a budget for their project before proceeding to spend twice that amount due to unwanted extra costs, which is why we’d recommend you allocate an extra 20-25% of budget to cover for anything like this happening.
+We’ve touched on a couple of potential dangers already, but it’s important to make sure that your budget, as well as your expectations, are realistic.
+People will commonly set a budget for their project before proceeding to spend twice that amount due to unwanted extra costs, which is why we’d recommend you allocate an extra 20-25% of the budget to cover for anything like this happening.